OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 1. In a terminal, type `ssh username@cowboy.hpc.okstate.edu`, where `username` is your username.

-> If your username was "pete," you would enter `ssh pete@cowboy.hpc.okstate.edu`.
+> If your username is "pete," you would enter `ssh pete@cowboy.hpc.okstate.edu`.

 2. Enter your password, followed by the `Enter` key.
 Passwords are case sensitive.